mikerodionov/MSFT-Certifications/AZ-700/1-HybridNetworking.md

 ### implement a VPN client configuration file
 ### diagnose and resolve client-side and authentication issues
 ## Design, implement, and manage Azure ExpressRoute

+- ER Global Reach - used to configure ER circuits beween on-premise locations connected to Azure in different regions so that Microsoft global backbone is used toroute traffic between locations.

 ### choose between provider and direct model (ExpressRoute Direct)
 ### design and implement Azure cross-region connectivity between multiple ExpressRoute locations
 ### select an appropriate ExpressRoute SKU and tier